ghc-proposals/ghc-proposals/proposals/0000-quiet-foralls.rst

 Implementation Plan
 -------------------

-The proposal is easy to implement.
+The proposers believe that the proposal could be implemented in a day's work.